aimms/documentation/dataexchange/api.rst

     :param mappingName: the name of the mapping to be created
     :param mappingFile: the relative path to the mapping file to be parsed.

+.. js:function::  dex:DeleteMapping(mappingName)

+    Deletes an existing mapping :token:`mappingName`.
+The function will return 1 on success, or 0 on failure.
+Mappings referring to runtime identifiers, must be deleted prior to deleting the corresponding runtime library.

+    :param mappingName: the name of the mapping to be created

 .. js:function::  dex::ReadFromFile(dataFile,mappingName,emptyIdentifiers,emptySets,resetCounters)